Research Scientist and Program Manager

 Austin, TX 78752

-Michael is proud to be a research scientist and program manager of the Transit Mobility Program at the Texas A&M Transportation Institute’s (TTI).
-Michael has 10 years of management and executive experience in public transit and over 12 years of experience conducting research, leading projects, and training.
-He specializes in transit performance management and measurement; collaborative problem solving; process improvement; data collection and analysis; transit planning, operations, and scheduling; customer and community outreach; and applying innovation and technology to transportation challenges.
-In 2014, his work earned him recognition as one of Mass Transit Magazine’s Top 40 Under 40.
+Michael is proud to be a research scientist and program manager of the Transit Mobility Program at the Texas A&M Transportation Institute (TTI).
+Michael has 11 years of management and executive experience in public transit and over 13 years of experience conducting research, leading projects, and training.
+He specializes in transit performance management and measurement; collaborative problem solving and process improvement; data collection and analysis; transit planning, operations, and scheduling; customer and community outreach; and applying innovation and technology to transportation challenges.
+Michael works with transit agencies and other transportation providers to help bridge the gap between practice and innovation and research.

-Since joining TTI in January 2016, Michael has been the Principal Investigator (PI) for 20 completed or ongoing research projects for various sponsors including regional transit authorities, TxDOT public transportation division, and the Transit Cooperative Research Program (TCRP).
-He has also been a significant contributing researcher or author in several other research projects for both local and national sponsors.
-His current research work focuses on using data and technology to improve the accessibility and effectiveness of transit, analyzing regional and state-wide transportation needs, customer-focused practices in transit, transit funding and financial management, and recruiting and retaining transit staff (including bus operators and transit schedulers).
+Since joining TTI in January 2016, Michael has been the Principal Investigator (PI) for 27 completed or ongoing research projects for various sponsors including regional transit authorities, TxDOT public transportation division, and the Transit Cooperative Research Program (TCRP).
+He has also been a lead or significant contributing author in several published research reports and unpublished research projects for both local and national sponsors.
+His current research work focuses on using data and technology to improve the accessibility and effectiveness of transit; analyzing regional and state-wide transportation needs; customer-focused practices in transit; transit funding and financial management; and transit workforce issues including the effects of automation, the changing role of transit schedulers, and challenges in bus operator retention.

 Before coming to TTI, Michael spent most of his professional career at the Maryland Transit Administration (MTA) in Baltimore, MD.
 During his career there, Michael initiated many programs, including a performance management program called OpStat (short for operations statistics).
 Michael was then tasked to create MTA’s first-ever Office of Performance Management, which had the charge to implement an agency-wide performance management program, working with administrative, engineering, and operations departments.
 In these roles, Michael had many opportunities to lead solutions-oriented interdisciplinary teams to solve intransigent agency challenges; for example, he led a taskforce to review and revamp procedures for maintaining and repairing bus fareboxes, he managed a project to reduce overtime spending, and he implemented new policies at the agency, including a mobile device policy and an absenteeism policy.